beluticona/beluticona/README.md

 - Hi, I’m **Belu Ticona**.
 - Recently, I've graduated from the University of Buenos Aires, my thesis dissertion was about applied ML in chemistry, studing metric robustness for small datasets in experimental sciences.
 - 👀 Interested in ML, education and open science.
-- 🌱 I’m learning about MLOps and low-resource languages
+- 🌱 I’m learning about low-resource languages and socialNLP.
 - 🔬 Topics I'm reading/writting about are:
     - NLP/ML in general
     - Indigenous/natives in tech